 Turkeys like to explore, scratch in the dirt, lay in the sun, and forage, so be sure to provide turkeys with a safe outdoor space during the day.
 It is important to keep predator-proofing in mind when creating an outdoor space and to consider the types of predators in your area.
 A fully enclosed aviary will protect against a wide variety of predators including aerial predators and those who climb or jump.
 If you opt to simply fence in the space, keep in mind that coyotes and foxes can jump or climb over 5 foot fencing so it may be best to use fencing that is at least 8 feet high.
 In areas with digging predators, a portion of the fencing can be buried to protect against digging threats.

 Though many people picture Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans turkeys living in open pastures, if we look to their wild cousins, we can see that this is not their natural habitat.
 Wild turkey flocks have home ranges that can be larger than 1000 acres, and turkeys may travel a mile or two during the course of a single day.
 While recreating a space this expansive in a sanctuary setting is not practical, we should look at other key elements of their natural habitat and work to incorporate them into their living spaces.
 Wild turkeys live in diverse spaces containing a combination of open forests and grassy clearings.
 For sanctuaries in the United States, consider observing the characteristics of wild turkey habitats in your state (wild turkeys can be found in every state except Alaska!).
 Wildwood Farm Sanctuary is currently in the process of redesigning their turkey resident living spaces with a focus on creating a more natural environment.
-Shauna Sherick, Wildwood’s Founder and President, recommends taking time to research wild turkeys and, if possible, spending time observing wild turkeys in your area.
+Shauna Sherick, Wildwood’s Someone who starts an organization.
+A Founder may or may not also be the Executive Director of an organization. and President, recommends taking time to research wild turkeys and, if possible, spending time observing wild turkeys in your area.
 She also suggests finding a local native plant nursery and working with them to identify native grasses, trees, and bushes to incorporate into your turkey residents’ living spaces.
 Familiarize yourself with plants that are toxic to turkeys, and be sure to remove them from the space.
 Read more about plants that are toxic to turkeys here.
 Additional ways to create an interesting outdoor space include the addition of turkey-safe potted plants, logs, tree stumps, and sturdy branches.
 Be aware that in addition to creating a dynamic space, you must also be committed to maintaining it.
 Through their natural scratching and foraging, turkeys can turn grassy areas into barren patches of dirt over time.
 Be prepared to replant as needed.
 When planting trees, it is usually worth the extra cost to plant larger, more mature trees rather than tiny saplings which could quickly be destroyed by enthusiastic turkeys.
 Alternatively, you could find a way to protect the sapling from your residents until it is large enough to withstand their attention.

 Turkeys need a place to dust bathe, as this is a natural behavior and one that helps keep them healthy by helping to prevent external parasites.
 Their outdoor space may naturally provide spaces to dust bathe, but during periods of rain or snow, you may need to provide a dust bath.
 This can be something you build, or you can buy a shallow sandbox, kiddie pool, or something similar- just be sure it’s something your turkey residents can safely get in and out of.
 It is helpful to use something that can be covered to keep the contents dry.
 Depending on your soil type, you can fill the dust box with dirt from your yard or store bought top soil.
 The contents should be loose- if your soil is more clay-like or overly hard, it may be best to purchase top soil.
 Never fill dust boxes with anything that contains fertilizer.